Phobos (moon): Human missions

 Phobos has been proposed as an early target for a human mission to Mars.
 The teleoperation of robotic scouts on Mars by humans on Phobos could be conducted without significant time delay, and planetary protection concerns in early Mars exploration might be addressed by such an approach.

 A landing on Phobos would be considerably less difficult and expensive than a landing on the surface of Mars itself.
-A lander bound for Mars would need to be capable of atmospheric entry and subsequent return to orbit without any support facilities, or would require the creation of support facilities in-situ.
+A lander bound for Mars would need to be capable of atmospheric entry and subsequent return to orbit without any support facilities, or would require the creation of support facilities in situ.
 A lander instead bound for Phobos could be based on equipment designed for lunar and asteroid landings.
 Furthermore, due to Phobos's very weak gravity, the delta-v required to land on Phobos and return is only 80% of that required for a trip to and from the surface of the Moon.

 It has been proposed that the sands of Phobos could serve as a valuable material for aerobraking during a Mars landing.
 A relatively small amount of chemical fuel brought from Earth could be used to lift a large amount of sand from the surface of Phobos to a transfer orbit.
-This sand could be released in front of a spacecraft during the descent maneuver causing a densification of the atmosphere just in front of the spacecraft.
+This sand could be released in front of a spacecraft during the descent manoeuvre causing a densification of the atmosphere just in front of the spacecraft.

 While human exploration of Phobos could serve as a catalyst for the human exploration of Mars, it could be scientifically valuable in its own right.